 Prep B

-Jeremy N – For being a knowledgeable learner and consistently applying your understanding of letter sounds to your writing.
+Luna R – For being a knowledgeable learner during writing and applying your letter sound understanding to your writing.

 Prep C